ICFP Contest 2023

 Then, I have prepared a foundation for the domain types (such as Problem, Solution and PointD for the good measure, because why not), and a simple function to calculate total score, provided a problem and a solution.

-I have also found that a figure like an oval but with straight sides is called a stadium, and a fair part of our calculations during were concentrated around figuring out whether some points lay inside a stadium or not.
+I have also found that a figure like an oval but with straight sides is called a stadium, and a fair part of our calculations during the contest were concentrated around figuring out whether some points lay inside a stadium or not.

 foxtran has prepared some "lambda-scoring" program in Python and asked me to convert it to F#, which I did.
 (The Python program was not working, but meh, it's how Python normally behaves, I wasn't surprised.)